 Ange is the Founder of Where There’s A Will and mum to Will Clarke, the inspiration behind Where There’s A Will.

 Ange has created many inclusive programs over the past 24 years to ensure Will and many others like Will have options and choice to lead fullfilling lives and feel they truly belong in their communities.
+She has championed inclusion and choice for 24 years and has been a passionate advocate and voice for those who do not have a voice.

 When there were no community sports Ange helped administer Special Olympics to her region.
 When there were no cricket events that catered for Will’s passion Ange created the ANZAC Day cricket match on Bradman Oval and supported the Dream Cricket Program with Patron The Hon John Howard OM AC.